-Yesod (A Strong Foundation Bond) with Gevurah (Discipline of Character)
+Today on day 37 of counting the Omer up to Shavu’ot we meditate on how Yesod (A Strong Foundation Bond) correlates with Gevurah (Discipline of Character)

 Bonding must be done with discretion and careful consideration with whom and with what you bond.
 Your boundaries help you bond with others in a healthy way.
 Even the healthiest and closest bonding needs “time out”, a respect for each individual’s space.
 Respecting the boundaries of others gives them a sense of security, which strengthens your connection with them.

 Ask yourself: Is the way I seek to bond good for my boundaries as well as the boundaries of others?
 Do I over-bond?
 Am I too dependent on the one I bond with?
 Is he/she too dependent on me?
 Do I bond out of desperation?
 Do I bond with healthy, wholesome people?

 Exercise for the day: Today review the discipline in your bonding experiences to see if it needs adjustment.

 Today on day 38 of counting the Omer up to Shavu’ot we meditate on how Yesod (A Strong Foundation Bond) correlates with Tiferet (Beautiful Compassionate Harmony)